 - Sleek, low-profile design allows it to blend nicely on any door or window.

-Motion sensors pickup motion from a room to tell when there is activity.
-If activity is detected while your alarm system is armed, it triggers an alert.
+Motion sensors pick up motion from a room to determine when there is activity.
+If an activity is detected while your alarm system is armed, it triggers an alert.
 Motion sensors are usually placed in rooms, hallways, and accessible places where a burglar might pass through.

 - It can be placed 400ft. away from the base station.